merca/pyaduro/README.md

 Async Python 3 library for Aduro Stove P4.

 Communication with Aduro Stove is done via [Wappsto API](https://wappsto.seluxit.com).
-Documentation to the [Wappsto API](https://documentation.wappsto.com/#/).
+See the [Wappsto API documentation](https://documentation.wappsto.com/#/) for additional details.

 Wappsto portal can contain many devices, this API filters out those by Aduro, named Stove and that have product `P1 [4EFA]`, since this is the only device I can verify.

-All device entities with their state are returned by the API.
+All device entities, with their state, are returned by the API.
 Streaming is supported.

 Login methodes: username and password or OAuth token.